nex1994/nex1994/README.md

-<h1>Hi!</h1>  <strong>My name is Jakub and im software developer interested in front-end branch.</strong><br>
+<h1>Hi!</h1>  <strong>My name is Jakub and I'm a software developer interested in web and application development.</strong><br>
-My goal is to get into the development industry to fulfill my intellectual desire for learning things.<br>
+My goal is to enter the development industry to fulfill my intellectual desire to learn things.<br>
-In the future i want to explore back-end side of web development to become complete web designer.